urfave/negroni/README.md

 You will now have a Go net/http webserver running on `localhost:3000`.

+## `negroni.Classic()`
+`negroni.Classic()` provides some default middleware that is useful for most applications:

+* `negroni.Recovery` - Panic Recovery Middleware.
+* `negroni.Logging` - Request/Response Logging Middleware.
+* `negroni.Static` - Static File serving under the "public" directory.

+This makes it really easy to get started with some useful features from Negroni.

 ## Handlers
 Negroni provides a bidirectional middleware flow.
 This is done through the `negroni.Handler` interface: